kubernetes/community/contributors/design-proposals/federation-phase-1.md

 splitted workloads, desired ratio of workloads spread on different clusters, etc.

-Besides this explicit “clusterSelector” filter, a workload may have some implicit scheduling restrictions.
-For example it defines “nodeSelector” which can only be satisfied on some particular clusters.
+Besides this explicit "clusterSelector" filter, a workload may have some implicit scheduling restrictions.
+For example it defines "nodeSelector" which can only be satisfied on some particular clusters.
 How to handle this will be addressed after phase one.

 ## Federated Services